endoflife-date/endoflife.date/products/quasar.md

 ---

-> [Quasar](https://quasar.dev/)  is an MIT licensed open-source Vue.js based framework, which allows you as a web developer to quickly create responsive++ websites/apps in many flavours.
+> [Quasar](https://quasar.dev/) is an MIT licensed open-source Vue.js based framework, which allows web developer to quickly create responsive websites/apps in many flavors: Single Page Apps, SSR Apps, PWAs, Browser extensions, Hybrid Mobile Apps and Electron Apps.

 All major releases are typically supported for at least 12 months.
 LTS support ends 12 months after the release of a new major version.